 So, off I went, dairy and soy free.
-I had been trying this diet for a couple days, but Caroline was not only not improving, she seemed to be getting worse.
+I had been trying this MSPI diet, where you eliminate ANYTHING and EVERYTHING that contains dairy or soy, but Caroline was not only not improving, she seemed to be getting worse.
 She was more fussy and not content.
-Her diapers were getting worse.
-I knew I could try it out for two weeks and just switch but my mommy alarm went off and I could not do it to her anymore.

 Enough is enough.
 Mommy can’t do it anymore.